Why Climb Everest With Alpine Ascents?

 Base Camp manager: We also have a Full-Time Base camp manager to assist you with any needs that you may have.

 Experience required for expedition members: We are looking for experienced climbers, for whom Everest is the next logical step in their climbing careers.
 Our team will be in top physical condition and ready to meet the extreme challenges Everest presents.
 It is important that your resumé includes previous high-altitude climbs and strong mountaineering skills.
 Climbs like Denali, Cho-Oyu, Aconcagua and Vinson are good prerequisites to an attempt on Everest.
 It is important that a team member be able to work well with others and be willing to commit to a group effort over several weeks.
 This team effort has increased summit success and it makes for a more enjoyable climb.
 You will be exposed to a completely different culture during the expedition, and as a member it is your responsibility to treat the people and their environment with respect.
 This ability is as important as your climbing skills.

 We also offer a support trek to Everest Base Camp for family and friends of team members

 Alpine Ascents remains on the cutting edge of multimedia cybercast technology.
 For over the past fifteen years, we have webcast many of our expeditions from remote mountains around the world.
 Our Mt.
 Everest expeditions have been the highlight of these webcasts every year.
 Family, friends, and the general public can follow the team on its trek from Kathmandu to Base Camp.
 Once there, we establish a complete communications tent from which we track the team's progress up the mountain and on to the summit.
-We also provide access to email and communications for team members.
+We also provide access to wifi and for team members.

 Alpine Ascents has a full gear department ready to assist with your climbing questions and preparations.